AppliedAcousticsChalmers/auralization-toolbox/README.md

 We found it particularly tricky to get satisfactory results from cubical volumetric grids when using ambisonic auralization.
 Consider playing around with the values of the variable `taps_c_nm` in ``compute_auralization_matrix_ambisonics.m`` in these cases.

+We have not studied the requirements for the distance between the layers of a double pressure-layer grid (`_pp_` type data) in detail.
+In theory, the distance should be as small as possible but larger than 0.
+Our preliminary results suggest that distances in the order of 5 mm or smaller are uncritical.
+The accuracy at high frequencies declines gradually for distances larger than that so that is it not clear what exactly a useful threshold can be.
+As always, use the audio examples that will be computed for each tested case to judge for yourself.

 It will not be straightforward to incorporate HRTFs other than those that we are using.
 But it is possible.

 ## References

 Some parts of the toolbox base on the following publications.
 Other parts are original contributions.
-See the Section 'Documentation of the Signal Processing' above for more details.
+See the Section [Documentation of the Signal Processing](#dsp) for more details.

 Auralization of volumetrically sampled sound fields via ambisonics: